 We are committed to building a more inclusive form of commerce that supports businesses of all sizes to connect and participate in the global economy.
 Our technology platform helps small businesses to compete on a level playing field, reach global markets, and better serve customers around the world.

 Founded by former pro cycler Nick Martin, The Pro’s Closet is the largest used cycling store on eBay.
-Nick's business has grown to a 5,000 square feet operation in Colorado, where he serves both local and international customers via his global online shop.
+Nick's business has grown to a 5,000-square-foot operation in Colorado, where he serves both local and international customers via his global online shop.

 Teeing up with eBay